 Headland Hotel, Newquay (Muddy fave, in an iconic Cornish hotel)

 Always a winner when we have guests of all ages.
-You can have a good walk on Fistral Beach first, then swan up to the Headland’s Terrace Restaurant for afternoon tea with a sensational surf-side view.
+You can have a good walk on Fistral Beach first, then swan up to the Headland’s Samphire Restaurant for afternoon tea with a sensational surf-side view.
 Their traditional afternoon tea comes with all the bells and whistles and is one of the more affordable of the fancy hotel options.
-Then if you have a special celebration in mind (birthday, hen or baby shower), how lovely does this sound?
-A Vintage Tea Party in a one of the hotel’s glamorous private lounges, complete with overflowing cake stands, pretty mismatched crockery and vintage silverware.
-Add a visit to the spa for a dreamy girls day out.
+If you order the kids afternoon tea, sandwich options include jam, much to the delight of my son!
+Add a visit to the Muddy-award winning spa or new Aqua Club for a dreamy girls day out.

 Trevallicks Farm Shop & Tea Room, Pensilva (rustic rural setting + a choice of 25 Cornish gins)